Life Lesson from Zacchaeus Luke 19:1-10 GBBC 28/09/2025

 Ephesians 4:28 Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth.

-The lesson we see tonight in the life of Zacchaeus is that salvation changes the person.
+The lesson we see this morning in the life of Zacchaeus is that salvation changes the person.
 It is not enough to confess with your mouth, belief must be in the heart!